RazumenkoDS/readmecheck/README.md

 1. **Local Development**:

-   Follow the steps in the **Installation Instructions** section above to set up the environment and run the app locally.
+   Follow the steps in the **Installation Instructions**(#1-installation-instructions) section above to set up the environment and run the app locally.

 2. **Docker Setup**: